githubfor-aj/Speaker-Session-Management-By-Ankem-Jagadeeswari/README.md

 ## 📌 Overview

-This project is developed as part of the **Salesforce Developer Assessment**.
 It implements a **Speaker Session Management** system using  **Apex**, and **Lightning Web Components (LWC)**, etc.,.

 The application allows users to: